zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 ChargePoint delivered 127 sessions with zero network-level failures.
 Every session that started completed, including the L2 sessions that ran 8+ hours.
 The rate variance at UCAR is worth monitoring, but the reliability is not in question.

-EA delivered faster peak speeds when everything aligned — and it also handed me a 70-minute throttled session at a 150 kW pedestal, four consecutive aborted sessions in eight minutes at the same station, and six billed charges that delivered essentially nothing.
+EA delivered faster peak speeds when everything aligned, and it also handed me a 70-minute throttled session at a 150 kW pedestal, four consecutive aborted sessions in eight minutes at the same station, and six billed charges that delivered essentially nothing.
 The good sessions are genuinely fast.
 The bad ones are genuinely bad, and you won't know which you're getting until you're already there.

 If you're considering an EV in Colorado and you have reliable access to home or workplace L2 charging, the economics work.
 If you're relying primarily on public DC fast charging, run the cost-per-mile math against a hybrid before you commit.
 At $0.52–0.54/kWh on a network that isn't always consistent, the financial case gets thin.

-More EV coverage on this blog: if you're just getting started with EV ownership and want the broader picture on charging types, infrastructure, and what to expect, check out [Electric Car Things — A Guide]({% post_url 2024-11-10-Electric-Car-Things %}).
+More EV coverage on this blog: if you're just getting started with EV ownership and want the broader picture on charging types, infrastructure, and what to expect, check out [Electric Car Things: A Guide]({% post_url 2024-11-10-Electric-Car-Things %}).